Overview

 What is a database?

 A Database is collection of resources stored as records within a searchable Database.
 Staff and students can contribute to a Database depending on how its settings have been configured.
-A Database can be identified by the icon showing a stack of 3 blue rectangles

 Contributing to a database

 You will then be presented with a number of input boxes required to add a new entry into the database.
 Input required is unique to each database with some offering dropdown boxes, text fields and radio boxes.
-Once you have finished, you can select 'Save and view' or 'Save and add another' to add another entry.
+In the example below, a student has entered details of work they have carried out while on placement and uploaded a supporting file.
+The red icons with white exclamation marks indicate information that must be entered – e.g., name and number of hours.

 Searching A Database

-Sometimes if a database has a lot of entries it can be quicker to find what you are looking for by using the search functionality.
+Sometimes if a database has a lot of entries, it can be quicker to find what you are looking for by using the search functionality.

 For general queries about the Learning Space, students should first contact their module leader or personal tutor.
 For any other comments or issues within this guide, please contact the Digital Learning Team via dlsupport@falmouth.ac.uk.
-Alternatively, please refer to the numerous help guides found on our Knowledge Base.
+Alternatively, please refer to the numerous help guides found on our Knowledge Base

 View the Accessibility Statement for all of our support guides.